Net Nanny for Android FAQs

 Yes.
 Net Nanny For Android will filter web pages over WiFi , 3G, 4G and EDGE networks.

 Yes.
-Net Nanny For Android is compatible with the Kindle Fire (note: not currently compatible with Kindle Fire HD or Kindle Fire 2).
+Net Nanny For Android is compatible with the Kindle Fire (note: see compatibility table below).
 However, if you obtained Net Nanny For Android from a source other than the Amazon marketplace, you must first enable the "Allow installation of applications from unknown sources" setting.
 To do this, select "Device" from the settings menu, then turn on "Allow Installation of Applications From Unknown Sources."
 Once Net Nanny is installed, you can return this setting to the Off position.
 Note that when you obtain Net Nanny for Kindle from a source other than the Amazon Marketplace, Amazon intentionally displays the icon in the carousel in low-resolution format.
 This has no impact on the functionality of Net Nanny or your Kindle device.
 It is perfectly acceptable to install applications that were obtained outside of the Amazon Marketplace.

 Net Nanny for Android has multiple levels of password protection to prevent an unauthorized user from uninstalling the software.
 To uninstall the Net Nanny for Android on your mobile device, you must first remove Net Nanny as a Device Administrator in Android System Settings.
 Once Net Nanny has been removed as a Device Administrator go to “Settings,” then “Applications” then “Manage Applications,” choose “Net Nanny” from the list of installed applications and then select “Uninstall.”
 This process will prompt you for the Net Nanny Administrator password before the software can be removed from your mobile device.